-- Next Header: This field is of 8 bit which is used yo identify the types of the header that immediately follows the authentication header.
-For example, if ESP header follows the AH, then this field contains 50 as a value, otherwise, if another AH follows this AH, this field contains 51 as a value.
+- Next Header: This field is 8 bit used to identify the header types that immediately follow the authentication header.
+For example, if the ESP header follows the AH, this field contains 50 as a value; otherwise, if another AH follows this AH, it contains 51 as a value.

 - Reserved: This field is 16 bit, which is reserved for future use.

 - Security Parameter Index (SPI): This field is 32 bit.
-It is used in combination with the source address and destination address, as well as the IPsec protocol (Internet Protocol Security), used to uniquely identify the security association (SA) for the traffic to which the datagram belongs.
+It is used in combination with the source address and destination address and the IPsec protocol (Internet Protocol Security), uniquely identifying the security association (SA) for the traffic to which the datagram belongs.

 - Sequence Number: This field is 32 bit which is used for the replay attacks.

 - Authentication Data: This variable-length field contains the authentication data, called an Integrity Check Value of (ICV) for the datagram.
-This value is used for integrity and authentication purpose is in MAC form.
-For example, For IPV4 datagram, this field is an integral multiple of 32, for IPV6 datagram, this field is an integral multiple of 64.
+This value is used for integrity, and authentication purpose is in MAC form.
+For example, For the IPV4 datagram, this field is an integral multiple of 32; for the IPV6 datagram, this field is an integral multiple of 64.
 Integrity Check Value is calculated by generating MAC using the HMAC digest algorithm.

 Modes of Operations in Authentication Header